-On August 4, 2022, the Company announced that Golden has completed 10 DDH during its initial drill program, as reported in January 2022, and has now reported assays for 10 of the 22 holes drilled during the current program.
-Further details on the preliminary results of the drill program at Sarita Este Prospect can be found on Golden's website at https://www.goldenminerals.com.
+On August 4, 2022, the Company announced that Golden had completed 10 DDH during its initial drill program, as reported in January 2022, and had now reported assays for 10 of the 22 holes drilled during the current program.
+Further details on the preliminary results of the drill program at Sarita Este Prospect can be found in the Company's news release dated August 4, 2022.